benayat/Phishing-Domain-Extractor/Readme.md

 ## Contact

-If you have any questions or comments about this project, please contact the project maintainer at `maintainer@example.com`.
+If you have any questions or comments about this project, please contact the project maintainer at `benaya7@gmail.com`.

-I hope this updated README helps you understand how Spring Batch is used in this project!
-Let me know if you have any further questions.